MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/configuration-manager.md

 ms.collection: Ent_O365
 ms.custom: Office_Insider
 recommendations: false
-description: "Provides steps for Office admins to use Configuration Manager to install Office Insider on Windows devices"
+description: "Provides steps for Office admins to use Configuration Manager to install Microsoft 365 Insider on Windows devices"
 ---

-# Use Configuration Manager to install Office Insider on Windows devices
+# Use Configuration Manager to install Microsoft 365 Insider on Windows devices

-If you already use Microsoft Configuration Manager (current branch) to deploy software in your organization, you can use it to install Office Insider on Windows devices.
+If you already use Microsoft Configuration Manager (current branch) to deploy software in your organization, you can use it to install Microsoft 365 Insider on Windows devices.

-- You can use Configuration Manager to [install Office Insider when you do a new Office installation](#install-office-insider-when-you-do-a-new-office-installation).
+- You can use Configuration Manager to [install Microsoft 365 Insider when you do a new Office installation](#install-office-insider-when-you-do-a-new-office-installation).
-- If you previously installed Office by using Configuration Manager, we recommend that you [follow these steps to change to Office Insider](#i-already-have-office-installed-do-i-need-to-go-through-all-these-steps-to-get-office-insider).
+- If you previously installed Office by using Configuration Manager, we recommend that you [follow these steps to change to Microsoft 365 Insider](#i-already-have-office-installed-do-i-need-to-go-through-all-these-steps-to-get-office-insider).

 ## Install Office Insider when you do a new Office installation

-Follow these steps to use Configuration Manager (current branch) to install Office Insider on a Windows device that doesn't already have Office installed.
+Follow these steps to use Configuration Manager (current branch) to install Microsoft 365 Insider on a Windows device that doesn't already have Office installed.
 These steps will also configure Office to get updates automatically from Microsoft directly from the internet, which is our recommendation.

 1. In the Configuration Manager console, create a device collection and add the appropriate devices to that collection.
 For more information about creating and managing collections, see [Introduction to collections in Configuration Manager](/mem/configmgr/core/clients/manage/collections/introduction-to-collections).
 2. To create the Office installation package, navigate to **Software Library** > **Overview** > **Office 365 Client Management** in the Configuration Manager console.